uka-aidev/virtual-personality-structure/02_Core_Structure.md

 ## Echo

 Echo generates outputs from a user-optimized model, reflecting user preferences, tone, and history.
-It produces responses that feel more aligned and emotionally resonant, but these are still **structurally generated reflections**, not genuine emotions.
+It produces responses that feel more aligned and emotionally resonant, but these are still **structurally generated reflections**, not genuine emotion.
 Where Marshall offers neutrality, Echo brings alignment, empathy, and fluency.

 ## Shell